-Installing by directory makes installing many files to a target device easier.
-For instance, when installing many configuration files to the /etc directory of the taret.
+Installing by directory makes installing many files to a target device easier, such as when installing many configuration files to the /etc directory of the target.

 Create a directory named etc in the product directory and place the necessary files there.
-Then enter the following into the Makefile.
+Then write the following in the Makefile.